 Here are some excellent links/resources that can help your whole family manage social media and screen time together.

-- Earlier this year, PBS did an interview about “Screenagers,” a documentary that explores why young people are so drawn to social media and video games, and what effect it’s having on their brains.
-Drug Like Effect of Screen Time on the Teenage Brain
+- “Screenagers” is a documentary that explores why young people are so drawn to social media and video games, and what effect it’s having on their brains.
+The film's website also includes numerous other links and resources.

-- 10 Tips for Parents in the Digital Age.
+- Also from the APP, here are 10 Tips for Parents in the Digital Age.
 It covers topics including setting limits, being a good role model, creating tech free zones (including leaving the phone in a common area at bedtime!), and more.

-If you are concerned about the emotional or mental health of your child, including issues related to social media use or relationships, Deaconess Cross Pointe offers individual outpatient counseling for all ages.
-More information.
+If you are concerned about the emotional or mental health of your child, including issues related to social media use or relationships, Deaconess Cross Pointe offers individual outpatient services and counseling for all ages.